 Complete applications from PLP lenders will be approved or rejected not later than 14 calendar days after receipt.
-If this timeframe is not met, the application will automatically be approved, subject to funding, and receive an 80 or 95 percent \--guarantee for FO or OL and 75 percent guarantee for CL, as appropriate.--\
+If this timeframe is not met, the application will automatically be approved, subject to funding, and receive an 80 or 95 percent --guarantee for FO or OL and 80 or 90 percent (see note) guarantee for CL, as appropriate.